Parchive/par3cmdline/windows/README.txt

 It doesn't check files or directory tree really.
 It may be useful to check a PAR3 file is valid.

- You cannot see raw hash value of input files, because PAR3 specification doesn't store file's hash value.
+ You may see BLAKE3 hash value of input files by setting "-v" option.
-Though I (Yutaka Sawada) suggested to make a packet for file's hash values, there is no official definition yet.
+Though I (Yutaka Sawada) suggested to make a packet for additional hash values, there is no official definition yet.
 If many users request, I will add optional packets in future.